gajanan-hegde/DevToolBox/README.md

 Download the latest `DevToolbox-<version>.zip` from [GitHub Releases](https://github.com/gajanan-hegde/DevToolbox/releases), unzip, and drag `DevToolbox.app` to your `/Applications` folder.

-### Allowing the app through Gatekeeper
+## Allowing the app through Gatekeeper

-DevToolbox is not notarized by Apple, so macOS will block it on first launch.
-To allow it:
+> **Note:** I didn't pay the Apple tax for a developer license, so the app isn't notarized. macOS will block it on first launch — follow the steps below to allow it.

 1. Try to open DevToolbox — macOS will show a "cannot be opened" alert.
 Click **Done** (or **OK**).
 2. Open **System Settings → Privacy & Security**.
 3. Scroll down to the **Security** section.
 You should see a message like *"DevToolbox was blocked from use because it is not from an identified developer."*
 4. Click **Open Anyway**, then confirm in the dialog that appears.

-> **Note:** DevToolbox is open-source and unsigned.
-Gatekeeper warns about apps that haven't been notarized by Apple, but the app itself does not require any special permissions, access the network, or collect any data.

 ## Building from Source